dfeagans/Reference-Files/Reference/git.md

 * `git rm filename.blah` not only removes the changes, but also completely removes the file from the changing area.
 The deletion of the files will show up in the commit.
 * `git mv filename newname` - lets you rename a file and track it appropriately in git.
 If you just use mv, it will add a delete file added file revision to your git tree.
 * `git remote show origin` - shows you everything about the project you're working on: where it's pushing too, different branches, status of each branch locally, etc.
-* If ever needed this is how you compress a bunch of commits into one commit comment to make them cleaner: http://stackoverflow.com/questions/5189560/how-can-i-squash-my-last-x-commits-together-using-git.
 * Also you can force update a server using the "+" character before the branch name.
 For example git push origin +master, but don't do this blindly.

 #### Working using two computer and github to host the repo ####